-There is a metal flashing at the base of the chimney.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There are chimney stacks are of brick construction.
+These have render finishes.
+There are lead flashings at the base of the chimneys.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and slated.
-The ridges are formed in metal.
-Access to the roof space is available via a hatch in a bedroom.
-The roof is of timber construction, with timber sarking and the attic space is floored.
-Insulation materials have been laid between the ceiling joists.
+The roof is pitched and tiled.
+Valleys are lined with metal materials.
+Access to the roof space is available via hatches in the upper accommodation.
+The roof is of timber construction, with timber sarking.
+Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+The gutters are of a PVC half round design with PVC round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally pointed.
-Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
+External walls appear to be of solid stone and cavity concrete blockwork construction, having an external finish of a render.
+The damp proof course was not visible however, I would anticipate a building of this age to have a bitumen/PVC damp proof course or similar.